 Our caring healthcare team will welcome your cat into a luxurious, window-side cat condo, complete with separate sleeping, eating, and bathroom areas.

-Being away from your cat for a week can be difficult, and we understand.
+Being away from your cat for 10 – 14 days can be difficult, and we understand.
 That’s why we’ve designed our treatment facility with as much “owner access” as possible.
 You will be able to view your pet through our observation window during patient “visiting hours.”
 No longer will you have to feel isolated from your cat so that he or she can undergo this wonderful treatment.

 As we mentioned previously, there is nothing like our facility in the Midwest!
 Romeo’s mom drove all the way from Norwich, North Dakota so that he could receive I-131 treatment for his hyperthyroid disease.
 The following testimonial is from Romeo’s mom!

 “We brought our kitty Romeo in for I-131 treatment after our veterinarian suggested it.
 From the very first contact, I found the people at AERC to be friendly and everything was explained to me in detail.
 The drive to bring Romeo in was 8 hours one way, but in the end everything was worth it!
 We received daily emails with updates on how Romeo was doing and it was obvious that everyone there was dedicated to keeping him as happy and comfortable as possible.
 His treatment was very successful, and Romeo’s veterinarian will be recommending the treatment and AERC.
 Overall, I am delighted and my cat is no longer hyperthyroid.
 Thank you so much for everything, you guys are the best!” —Shirley

 See the facility and learn more about I-131 Treatment.

 WHAT IS HYPERTHYROIDISM?